ofiryakobi/debm/README.md

 ====
 Add your own model
 ----
-Follow this tutorial to develop your own mode, or re-write an existing model into the DEBM package.
+Follow this tutorial to develop your own model, or re-write an existing model into the DEBM package.
 Currently, only published models, or those in the process of publishing (e.g., submitted papers), will be included in the package.
 Send your code to ofiryakobi+debm (at) gmail.com with a reference to a pre-print or the published paper describing the model.